sprax/cpp/pull_request_template.md

 Platform
 - [ ] [Test any other downstream package that may be affected.]
-- [ ] Code formatted to be readable and not cause annoying PR diffs.
+- [ ] Code format: Is it readable?
+Will the PR diffs annoy reviewers?

 TODOs / Nice-To-Haves:
 - [Edit or delete this list as appropriate.]